 - Teach English to classes of all different age groups from young children - adults

 - Network with local residents and local project staff

 Love Volunteers welcomes all those 18 years and over who wish to help create a brighter future for children through the power of education.
 This project best suits those with experience and/or qualifications in the field of childhood development, languages and education, though volunteers who simply wish to explore an interest in this field are also welcomed as there are many ways you can assist in the classroom.
 Whist not mandatory, completing a TEFL course prior to joining this project would prove to be beneficial.
 Having a basic understanding of Spanish will help you to communicate effectively with staff and students.
 While Spanish is a plus, volunteers are accepted at all levels of fluency and Spanish instruction is available locally.
 Importantly, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

-Honduras is a beautiful country with amazing people and a rich culture and with the Caribbean Sea at its doorstep, and mountains with tropical waterfalls and cloud forests just to the South, the community of El Porvenir, Atlantida, is a simply stunning place to visit.
+Honduras is a beautiful country with amazing people and a rich culture.
+With the Caribbean Sea at its doorstep and mountains with tropical waterfalls and cloud forests just to the South, the community of El Porvenir, Atlantida, is a simply stunning place to visit.
 In their free time, volunteers are free to explore the local area, laze on the white sandy beaches or relax with other volunteers.
-Its like volunteering in paradise!
+It's like volunteering in paradise!

 Start Dates & Duration

 This project is available year-round and programs start every SATURDAY.
 Volunteers can choose to participate for periods ranging from 6 weeks to 12 weeks.
 Longer stays can be arranged directly with the local team, but will be subject to availability and individual visa conditions.